gardinbe/jQuery-hoverscroll/README.md

 ```

 ### check if the scrollers should be visible or not
-this function can show/hide the scroller, depending on the where the user is scrolled to in the list
+this function can show/hide the scroller, depending on the where the user is scrolled to in the list.

 it should be called by an onscroll event from the chosen list.

 **example**